 Order Picking Warehouse

 An order-picking warehouse is a facility where workers (or automated robots) pick items from bulk supplies to fulfill a customer purchase and shipping action.
 Modern retailers like Walmart and Target depend on picking warehouses for logistics purposes.
 Amazon calls these warehouses fulfillment centers because they satisfy customer requests for quick delivery.
 Along with supply chain logistics, picking is a product of customer requests to speed up deliveries.
 As a result, some picking warehouses provide same-day delivery.
-Working in an order-picking warehouse is a challenging physical job that keeps workers busy.

 An order-picking warehouse must be tuned into the retail marketers advertising schedules or risk catastrophic delays in product delivery.
 To this end, order-picking strategies should be streamlined so that bulk products get delivered with the least turnaround time.
 A tight and efficient bulk delivery schedule provides the best opportunities for expedited deliveries.
 It also cuts down on warehouse storage of unsold items because the supply side is tighter and with fewer overstocks.